Making a case for School Text Messages To Parents: It’s hard for schools to stay in touch with parents consistently.

 Now you’re all set to start sending updates straight to parent’s mobile phones

-3. Send your first message.
+3. Send your first school text messages to parents.

 You can send messages through the sms broadcast campaign on the dashboard.